• Home

 • Wash bike frequently — as soon as every week or every 200 miles — in warm water and dish soap, oil pressure train, and wipe off extra oil.

-• Inspect moving and braking cables and housing two times 12 months; update if essential.
+• Inspect moving and braking cables and housing twice every 12 months; update if essential.

 • Be prepared for the inclement climate; bring extra clothing and meals.